DDMAL/e2e-omr-documentation/tutorial/music-reconstruction.md

 The button "CSV export" will download the necessary file.
 ![An example page of a source in Cantus.
 A box is drawn around the section containing download options.]({{site.baseurl}}/assets/cantus-source.png)
 3. Open the CSV file in a program like Microsoft Excel or LibreOffice Calc.
-4. Locate the row corresponding to the folio of the page.
+4. Locate the row or rows corresponding to the folio of the page.
+Often the last chant from the previous folio will continue onto this page, so it may be helpful to include that text as well.
+*The text alignment job will discard text not found on the page.*
-5. Copy the text in that row under the heading `fulltext_ms` to a plain text (`.txt`) file.
+5. Copy the text in the row(s) under the heading `fulltext_ms` to a plain text (`.txt`) file.
 This is the input for the text alignment job.

 The text alignment job also requires an OCR model.
 This can be generated by following [the instructions on the job's repository](https://github.com/DDMAL/text-alignment#training-a-new-ocropus-model).